“Optometry is an amazing profession where you can make an impact on your community by practicing full-scope optometry.”

 Eye care is an important part of maintaining a healthy body.
 Not only are eyes the windows to the world, but they also provide insights into general well-being.
 Regular eye examinations by a qualified optometrist are crucial for early detection and prevention of eye diseases such as glaucoma and macular degeneration.
 Eye care can also play a key role in detecting systemic conditions like diabetes, high blood pressure, and even cancers, which often manifest early signs in the eye.

-Currently, there are over 40,000 optometrists providing eye care across the country.
+Currently, there are over 41,000 optometrists providing eye care across the country.
 Becoming an optometrist is a rigorous but rewarding educational journey.
-To become an optometrist students must obtain a bachelor’s degree, pass the Optometry Admission Test or similar exam, and earn a doctor of optometry degree.
+To become an optometrist, students must obtain a bachelor’s degree, pass the Optometry Admission Test or similar exam, and earn a doctor of optometry degree.
 To practice, optometrists must be board-certified and licensed.

 Optometrists fill a special role as eye care professionals.
 In the eye care field, there are three distinct roles, responsibilities, and educational requirements.
 An optometrist can conduct eye exams, diagnose vision problems, and prescribe corrective lenses.
 An optician is a technical practitioner responsible for designing, fitting, and dispensing corrective lenses based on an optometrist’s or ophthalmologist’s prescriptions, with education requirements typically including a two-year degree or specific training program.
 An ophthalmologist is a medical doctor specializing in eye and vision care, capable of performing eye surgeries, treating complex eye conditions, and prescribing corrective lenses, following a lengthy educational path that includes a bachelor’s degree, medical school, a residency program, and, often, a specific eye care fellowship.

 There is good demand for optometrists in the US.
-According to the Bureau of Labor Statistics (2023), there will be a 9 percent increase in jobs in this field between 2022 and 2032.
-This is three times the rate for all other jobs, which is 3 percent.
-The demand is largely driven by an aging population that has an increased need for eye care as well as a significant number of optometrists who will be retiring in the next decade.
+According to the Bureau of Labor Statistics (2025), there will be a 9 percent increase in jobs in this field between 2023 and 2033.
+This is over double the rate for all other jobs, which is 4 percent.
+The demand is largely driven by an aging population that has an increased need for eye care, as well as a significant number of optometrists who will be retiring in the next decade.

 To learn more about how to become an optometrist, including a step-by-step guide, continue reading.